Katatonia: Musical style and influences

 The band is known for changing its sound over the course of its three-decade career.
 Nystrom summarized it in a 2006 interview:

 Yeah sure, we see ourselves as a metal band, but without boundaries and limitations to our sound.
 We do not necessarily belong to a certain subgenre within metal.
 We're just playing dark and heavy music and keeping an open mind to evolve and being true to ourselves.
 I'm proud to say that I believe KATATONIA sounds like no other band.
 We have eloquently avoided the gothic metal genre most bands tend to fall in when changing their sound from doom/death metal to something more rocking and melodic.
 We're leaning towards more of a contemporary alternative sound, free of all cheese and clichés.

 Similarly, Nystrom noted of the band's live performances: Well, it must be hard sometimes for Jonas to sing his heart out with lyrics referring to personal dark and depressive matters and at the same time also be accused of being a reluctant frontman.
 I actually think much of the stuff he sings about doesn't go in hand with running around on stage, throwing horns, smiling and firing up the audience.
 We're not an energetic power metal band.
 I think the withdrawn and shy aura actually does more justice to the concept of our songs than going wild, but we have some songs mainly on the two last albums that don't really fall into the doom and gloom category, but are still dark.
 And there the more aggressive approach fits better.

 Renkse stated that early inspirations for Katatonia included bands of the death metal variety, namely Morbid Angel, Entombed, Carnage, Autopsy and Paradise Lost; especially the latter's album Gothic.
 Moreover, Renkse has on multiple occasions cited the work of American progressive metal band Tool as an influence.
 Nystrom has cited the work of Porcupine Tree as a large influence for the band in their post-death metal eras.
 For the 2011 Katatonia documentary Last Fair Day Gone Night, Nyström also credited alternative metal bands such as A Perfect Circle and Mudvayne with inspiring the heavy, single-string riff-oriented sound introduced on 2003's Viva Emptiness.

-Their early sound has been described as death-doom and death metal, and later they incorporated other styles, such as progressive rock, progressive metal, doom metal, gothic rock and gothic metal.
+Their career, as a whole, has been summarized as being a metal band.
+Their early sound has been described as death-doom and death metal, and later they incorporated other styles, such as progressive rock, progressive metal, doom metal, gothic rock, gothic metal and post-metal.